yandex-cloud/docs/en/datalens/concepts/data-types.md

 You can convert the source data type to `Date and time (deprecated)` using the [DATETIME](../function-ref/DATETIME.md) and [DATETIME_PARSE](../function-ref/DATETIME_PARSE.md) functions.

-{% note info %}

-If you use a field of the `Date and time (deprecated)` type, you'll see a warning in the upper-right corner of the chart.

-{% endnote %}

 #### Example notation {#datetime-old-example}

 ```sql